omarreess/Quotes-For-Life-App/README.md

 Code Features :
  - Applied The single-responsibility principle  of OOD
- - Screens are Fragments for re-usability and app contains only one activity
+ - Screens are Fragments for re-usability managed by Navigation graph and app contains only one activity
  - Build with MVP Design Pattern ( Model–View–Presenter ) By classifying Code into 2 packages (Package By Feature ) UI and Data
  -  UI Package contains packages of each ui component ( like Home package have Home fragment screen , Home View , Home Contract and Home Presenter )